Macross Plus vs. Top Gun: Maverick — The Man–Machine Frontier

 An apex predator’s flight into memory.

-A farewell to the titanium creatures that once ruled the skies — and still haunt the horizons of memory.
+A farewell to the titanium creatures that once ruled the skies — and still haunt the horizon of memory.

 Introduction

 Somewhere in the haze of satellite footage and silence, five Tomcats fell.
-Israeli strikes, confirmed by released footage and military sources, destroyed several of Iran’s remaining F-14s — perhaps grounded perhaps ghosts still dreaming of flight.
+Israeli strikes, confirmed by released footage and military sources, destroyed several of Iran’s last F-14s — perhaps grounded, perhaps ghosts still dreaming of flight.
 Either way, among the last of their kind still tethered to this plane.

 It’s a strange feeling, watching an era slip quietly out of the sky.